 6. But Beware and Be Patient with Investments

 When Marc Andreessen started out with Netscape, he picked up some valuable lessons relating to investors.
-One of these lessons was rather unfortunate and leads him to say that startup founders and entrepreneurs should be very careful in terms of the credibility of investors.
+One of these lessons was rather unfortunate and leads him to say that startup founders and entrepreneurs should be very careful to gauge the credibility of investors.

-Also, while waiting on the confirmation or an application with a bank, you should expect that this is quite a drawn-out process.
+Also, you should expect the traditional bank loan to be a drawn-out process.
 In some cases, you might have approval within a couple of months.
 In reality, it will often take three to six months before the finance is available.

 Takeaway – Research potential investors before accepting any money.